 Asarum maximum performs well in containers, especially in shaded courtyars, patios or balconies.
 Growing in containers does allow the plant to be lifted up so the the flowers that hide beeath the foliage can be seen.

-- Use a wide, deep pot with good drainage.
+- Pot choice: Wide, deep container with good drainage.

 Container growing is recommended for gardeners in colder climates who want to overwinter the plant indoors.